 Below the original news report, we have also included insight from a historian named Joseph Tausek.
 His account presents other perspectives (including what the President wore) as well as further insight into the President’s thoughts on how his speech was received.
 Finally, see a report from Colonel Clark E. Carr, a young man who attended the dedication ceremony.
 He offers his own unique point of view that, again, isn’t entirely in line with the newspaper story.

 So what are the facts?
 Once you strip out the opinions, in all likelihood, each of the accounts probably carry part of the truth — particularly about how the audience responded and the statements made after the speech.

-Gettysburg: Dedication of the National Cemetery
+Newspaper report: Dedication of the National Cemetery at Gettysburg

 Imposing ceremonies & Oration of Honorable Edward Everett

 The consecration of the National Cemetery at Gettysburg, yesterday [Thursday, November 19, 1863], was a most imposing and highly impressive affair.
 The town was crowded on the previous evening, and the tired multitudes were obliged to sleep in the churches, in the parlors of the citizens, every available resting place being occupied.

 During Wednesday evening, a great throng lingered around the residence of Mr David Wills, the hospitable entertainer of the President and his accompanying party, anxious to obtain a glimpse of the honored Chief Magistrate of the Nation.
 The band of the Fifth New York Artillery was brought into requisition, and serenaded the President soon after his arrival, and he made the following response: